-A witness is someone (or a person that you reasonable believe to be someone) who:
+A witness is someone (or a person whom you reasonably believe to be someone) who:

-- knows about the existence or nonexistence of facts relating to a crime, or
+- Knows about the existence or nonexistence of facts relating to a crime

-- has submitted a declaration under oath that has been or may be received as evidence, or
+- Has submitted a declaration under oath that has been or may be received as evidence

 The person you are accused of having dissuaded may have had nothing to do with the facts of the alleged case.
-For example, suppose Jan is accused of having killed Marsha in a fit of rage.
+For example, suppose Jan is accused of having killed Marcia in a fit of rage.
 Greg, who is unaware of the killing, is approached by Jan, who tells him “not to say anything.”
 Greg has no idea what she is talking about.
-The police then arrest Jan on suspicion of Marsha’s murder and subpoena Greg as a character witness regarding Jan’s jealousy of Marsha.
+The police then arrest Jan on suspicion of Marcia’s murder and subpoena Greg as a character witness regarding Jan’s jealousy of Marcia.